 In the index, the inverse of this ratio is used to make sure that all variables move in the same direction to indicate the same change in financial fragility.

 Regarding refinancing operations, in the United States the Federal Home Loan Mortgage Corporation and the Federal Housing Finance Agency provide datasets about mortgage refinance.
-Figure 3 shows that, from the early 2000s the amount of refinance mortgages, either to lower mortgage cost (term-rate refinance) or to extract cash (cash-out refinance), usually has represented the majority of mortgage originations (the rest is what the mortgage industry calls “purchase mortgages” that are used to buy a house) .
+Figure 3 shows that, from the early 2000s the amount of refinance mortgages—either to lower mortgage cost (term-rate refinance) or to extract cash (cash-out refinance)—usually represents the majority of mortgage originations (the rest is what the mortgage industry calls “purchase mortgages,” that are used to buy a house) .
 Within refinance mortgages, term-rate refinance usually represents the main kind of refinancing activity except in the mid 2000s when cash-out refinance dominated.

 For our purpose, the most interesting refinancing datasets are those that relate to the growth of asset-based underwriting because they provide a glimpse of the change in the expectations underlying mortgage funding.
-A rapid growth in term-rate refinance does not provide such signal because it may rise only once payment difficulties have materialized and/or because rates are lower and mortgagors find it beneficial to refinance (it is not a defensive operation).
+A rapid growth in term-rate refinance does not provide such signal because it may rise only once payment difficulties have materialized, and/or because rates are lower so mortgagors find it beneficial to refinance (it is not a defensive operation).
 Thus, term-rate refinance does not provide a clear clue about financial fragility or it does so only once the problems have began to accumulate beyond repair, which is what was observed during the Great Recession.
 In addition, term-rate refinance does not provide a clue that asset-based lending is rising, while cash-out refinance does.
 From the middle of 2004, cash-out refinance mortgages represented the majority of refinance mortgages and their proportion among all mortgages peaked at about 70 percent of all refinance mortgages.
 One may observe that from 1999 their proportion also grew rapidly and reached about 55 percent in 2000 right before the 2001 recession.

 FIGURE 3 HERE

 The datasets available about cash-out refinancing are of limited help because they relate mainly to conforming mortgages that are overwhelmingly prime mortgages.
-This means that a good part of the growing fragility going on in the 2000s (in the subprime and alt-A sectors) cannot be captured through this data; however, even the prime mortgage business in the US became dependent on position making with a high reliance on low-doc mortgages and expectations that home prices would continue to rise (Zelman 2007).
+This means that a good part of the growing fragility going on in the 2000s (in the subprime and alt-A sectors) cannot be captured through this data; however, even the prime mortgage business in the US became dependent on position making with a high reliance on low-documentation mortgages and expectations that home prices would continue to rise (Zelman 2007).

 Another limit of the dataset is that, as in the case of the debt-service ratio, the motivations underlying the trend of cash-out refinancing are unknown.
 While the cash extracted may be used to repay other debts, it may be used also for other purposes like home improvements or vacations.
 At the same time, however, cash-out refinancing good proxy for asset-based lending.